 There are many different types of ants that can invade your home and leave you with a pest problem.
 Some are simply a nuisance to have around, but others can cause serious damage to your home, like carpenter ants.
 If you notice any ants in your home, it is best to get the problem taken care of right away by a professional.
-Contact The Bugman for pest control and carpenter ants removal in Penticton.
+Contact The Bugman Pest Control for carpenter ant removal in Kelowna, Penticton & Vernon.

 General Ant Identifying Features